-states that have not received payments under the entitlement program.
 Sec.
-23001(c)(4) designates \$950 million annually for these purposes.
+23001(i)(1)-(2), (4).
+Establishes Birth through Five Child Care and Early Learning Grants to be awarded in accordance with rules established as determined by the Secretary to localities in states that have not received payments under the entitlement program.
+Sec.
+23001(c)(4) designates \$950 million annually\$4.75 billion in FY2022 to remain available until September 30, 2027 for these purposes.
 Eligible localities include cities, counties, or other units of general local government, as well as Head Start grantees.
 Entities serving a high percentage of individuals from underserved populations would be prioritized for localities and Head Start expansion grants (explained further below).

 Sec.
 23001(i)(3).
-Directs the Secretary of HHS to award grants to a Head Start agency in a state that has not received payments under the entitlement program to carry out the purposes of the Head Start Act.
+Directs the Secretary of HHS to award grants to Head Start agencies in a state that have not received payments under the entitlement program to carry out the purposes of the Head Start Act.
 Sec.
-23001(c)(5) appropriates \$2.85 billion in FY2023-FY2027 for these purposes.
+23001(c)(5) appropriates \$2.85 billion annually for FY2023-2027\$14.25 billion in FY2022 to remain available until September 30, 2027 for these purposes.
 Additionally, subsection (i)(2)(E) allows the Secretary to recoup any unused localities grant funding for Head Start grants.